sergulaydore/EE-551-Fall-2019/lecture8/README.md

 # Lecture 8

-In this class we will cover:
+In this class we covered:

 - Solutions for Homework 4
 - Function Basics